-Our recommended design process gives you an easy way to think of use cases, ensures they sound natural, and serves as a solid developer reference when you build out your conversation action.
+Our recommended design process gives you an easy way to think of use cases, ensuring they sound natural, and serving as a solid developer reference when you build out your conversation action.

 The main steps are:

 - Pick the right use cases

 Optimize for conversation: Pick the right use cases